Thearas/dodo/introduction.md

 ```

 > [!NOTE]
-> Executing the replay command multiple times will append results to the previous results, unless `--clean` is specified, which deletes the previous `output/replay` directory.
+> Each replay will overwrite the previous replay result file.

 ---